 When you feel as though you can’t take your emotions and mental state anymore, it can sometimes become necessary to talk to someone right away to get help.
 When this happens, there are several 24 hour free counseling hotlines that can assist you.
 But, what happens when you call a crisis hotline?
 What are they able to do to help you?
 And what can’t they do for you?
 These critical questions often keep people from using these services.

-It is important to know what these 24-hour free counseling hotlines can do to help you and what to expect when you call one.
-There are also other options available to you that can allow you to access the help you need when you need it.
+It is important to know what these 24-hour free counseling hotlines can do to help you, what a hotline can’t do, and what to expect when you call one.
+There are also other options available to you that can allow you to the help you need when you need it.
 Here’s what you need to know about 24-hour free counseling hotlines and your other available options to get help.

-A 24-hour free counseling hotline, also sometimes called a crisis hotline, is typically a toll-free number that you can call from anywhere, from any phone, at any time of the day.
+A 24-hour free counseling hotline, also sometimes called a crisis hotline, is typically a toll-free number provided by free counseling services that you can call from anywhere, from any phone, at any time of the day.
 There are also some hotlines that allow for text conversations if you are not comfortable talking on the phone.
-Suicide prevention hotlines also fall within this category.
+Suicide prevention hotlines such as the national suicide prevention lifeline also fall within this category.

 Crisis hotlines are staffed with trained individuals that can provide you with resources and a listening ear.
-Sometimes therapists and counselors staff these hotlines, but more often than not, they are staffed by individuals who have received education and training in how to help individuals who are facing a mental health crisis.
+Sometimes therapists and counselors staff these hotlines, but typically, they are staffed by individuals who have received education and training in how to help individuals who are facing a mental health crisis.